 9. Where can I get to know local Young European Ambassadors and how can I join them in the civic engagement activities?

-After expressing your interest in becoming a Young European Ambassador and being enrolled in the mentorship programme, you will be in touch with the National Focal Point of the Young European Ambassadors in your respective country.
+After expressing your interest in becoming a Young European Ambassador and being enrolled in the mentorship programme, you will be in touch with the Young European Ambassadors in-Country Coordinators in your respective country.
 Therefore, you will receive all the guidance and details from them, including how to meet the national team or to join online/civic engagement activities.

 10. What happens once I turn 27 as a YEA?